 I often whisk side to side.
 You can also whisk back and forth.
 I don’t suggest doing a lot of “round and round” whisking until the cream starts to really thicken up.

-• Once the cream starts to thicken up a bit, taste it.
+• Once the cream starts to thicken up a bit (the whisk leaves tracks in the cream as it moves through it), taste it.
 Add a bit of sugar if you think it needs it.
 You can also add a few drops of vanilla.
 Or some cinnamon.
 Or some other spice or extract that will complement whatever you’re putting it on.

 • Continue to whisk, alternating back and forth and side to side when you get bored, but keep the it moving and be pretty assertive with the whisking.
 You don’t have to break a sweat, but you want to whip the cream, not just massage it.

-• Once the whisk starts leaving tracks, it will start to thicken up fairly quickly.
+• Once the whisk starts leaving tracks, (lines in the cream as it moves through it) it will start to thicken up fairly quickly.
 At this point you can do some around and around whisking if you can’t help yourself.
 You can also lift the whisk up out of the bowl, whisking in a circle perpendicular to the surface of the cream.
 If that makes sense.

 • Check the consistency of your foam every few turns of the whisk, pulling it straight up and out of the bowl, and then turning it sideways to check on the peaks.
 I almost never take mine to full stiff peaks–where the peak just points straight out to the side without any curling over.
 At that point there’s not much room for error.
 I generally stop when the peaks curl over a bit–medium to medium-firm peaks.